-It is important for you to have adequate health insurance coverage while you are abroad and as a Butler study abroad student you are automatically enrolled in overseas insurance.
+It is important for you to have adequate health insurance coverage while you are abroad.
+As a Butler study abroad student you are automatically enrolled in overseas insurance.
 In many countries, foreigners must prove that they have medical insurance before they can be treated and are often required to pay cash up-front.
 No matter where you go or what treatment you may seek, save all medical bills and receipts.
 Your insurance card and details are found on your online application.

 Additionally, check to see if your current medical coverage is valid outside of the United States.
 Find out how you would file a claim from abroad and how the insurance company would handle the claim.

 If the Butler insurance does not satisfy your study abroad or visa requirements, you are advised to enroll in an additional policy.
-If that is the case, you are encouraged to contact one of the companies listed under the "Supplemental Insurance Providers" header below, all of which offer supplemental insurance for international study.
 If studying through a 3rd Party Provider, you may be required to purchase health insurance through their organization.
+Certain countries, like Australia, require you to purchase the national health insurance as part of your visa process.
+Other BU Exchanges will provide guidance on how to purchase health insurance through your host country.
+If none of these options are available to you, you are encouraged to contact one of the companies listed under the "Supplemental Insurance Providers" header below, all of which offer supplemental insurance for international study.

 How to use AIG overseas insurance (provided by Butler):